10 Newsletter Design Ideas for Your Next Email Campaign

 Subject line: Eggcelent Greetings & Gifts for Easter

-Sometimes, all the email marketing tips boil down into one seemingly effortless execution.
+Sometimes, an email campaign appears delightfully effortless.
 This email by stationary and lifestyle brand Rifle Paper Co. is as captivating as it is simple, conveying one straightforward message: a 10% Easter offer.

 The newsletter design here is minimal, with a white background, a logo at the top, brief text and a footer.
 It’s the product photography at the center that lures us in, with an ornate display of flowers encircling one of the brand’s greeting cards.